co-dan/interactive-diagrams/common/usage.md

     example :: Diagram SVG R2
     example = circle 1

-Values of the following types can be rendered on server: Char, String, Text, number types, Bool, Ordering, Maybe, Either, [a], tuples, Diagram (via SVG), Markup.
+Values of the following types can be rendered on the server: Char, String, Text, number types, Bool, Ordering, Maybe, Either, [a], tuples, Diagram (via SVG), Markup.

 ## Interactive widgets

-Of course, users should not be limited to rendering values that can be computed on server.
+Of course, users should not be limited to rendering values that can be computed on the server.
 If the services determines that the example you are trying to paste is a function, it will try to compile the code to JavaScript for you and return a nice widget you can run.